Azure/Azure-Verified-Modules/docs/content/specs/terraform/_index.md

 ### Non-Functional Requirements

-#### ID: TFNFR1 - Category: Documentation - Parameter Input Examples
+#### ID: TFNFR1 - Category: Documentation - Descriptions

-Terraform modules **MUST** provide variable input examples for each variable using the HEREDOC format and embedded markdown.
+Where descriptions for variables and outputs spans multiple lines.
+The description **MUST** provide variable input examples for each variable using the HEREDOC format and embedded markdown.

 Example: